Spectroscopy and topological properties of a Haldane light system

 with $\beta_{j_0 }^{i}({\bf k}) \alpha_{i }^{j_0}({\bf k})=\gamma_{j_0,{\bf k}}^{i}$ and for $j_0' =\overline{j_0} \neq j_0$, $\beta_{j_0}^i({\bf k}) \alpha_{i}^{\overline{j_0}}({\bf k}) \propto h_1({\bf k}) / 2 \epsilon({\bf k})$.
 At the Dirac points, $h_1$ is vanishing, therefore, in the case $j_0' =\overline{j_0}$, the simple protocol we sketched above does not help to rebuild the topological phase diagram.
 This outcome can be anticipated based on the fact that, at one given Dirac point, one of both Bloch eigenvectors' components vanish, in the topological regime.
 In the scenario $j_0' =j_0$, because the coefficients in the numerator of Eq.~\eqref{eq:rq} are complex-valued, the Chern number dependency of $1-\int d \omega S^{\textrm{out}}(\omega)$ is mitigated.
 Indeed, the latter contains principal values of integrals over frequency involving $\left[1/\left(-\hbar \omega \pm E_{i,{\bf k}}\right)\right]$ terms.

-\paragraph*{Conclusion.---} We have considered a local microwave-light probe with capacitive coupling to a cQED array described by a Haldane bosonic system, in the regime of small coupling amplitudes.
+\paragraph*{ Conclusion.---} We have introduced a local microwave-light probe with capacitive coupling to a cQED array described by a Haldane bosonic system, in the regime of small coupling amplitudes.
 We have explained how this probe is relevant for the detection of the topological character of Chern insulators.
-Firstly, using FGR, we established a connection between the Chern number and the transition rate from a probe's eigenstate (with frequency corresponding to one of the Dirac points energy) to the eigenstates of the Haldane Hamiltonian.
+Using Fermi golden rule, we established a connection between the Chern number and the transition rate from a probe's eigenstate (with frequency corresponding to one of the Dirac points energy) to the eigenstates of the Haldane Hamiltonian.
 Secondly, we developed the input-output theory for the probe, enabling us to compute the reflection coefficient which relates an input voltage and an output voltage.
 We showed that for an input with frequency resolved at one of the Dirac points, this reflection coefficient is directly related to the system's topological invariant.
-The fundamental working principle of this probe makes it inherently relevant for all Chern insulators.
-Additionally, as a future prospect, it appears both possible and intriguing to adapt this probe to other systems that may exhibit different particle statistics, such as cold atoms or various material platforms.
+The fundamental working principle of this probe makes it inherently relevant for Chern insulators with non-degenerate Dirac points in the energy spectrum (for the Haldane system we consider this imposes $t_2 \lesssim 0.15t_1$).
+As a future prospect, it appears intriguing to adapt this probe to other systems that may exhibit different particle statistics, such as cold atoms or various material platforms.

-\paragraph{Acknowledgments.---} This work was supported by the french ANR BOCA grant.
-JL acknowledges support from the National Research Fund Luxembourg under Grant No. INTER/QUANTERA21/16447820/MAGMA.

-\onecolumngrid {S\Roman{table}} {S\arabic{equation}} {S\arabic{section}} {\thesection.\arabic{subsection}} {\thesubsection.\arabic{subsubsection}}
+{S\Roman{table}} {S\arabic{equation}} {S\arabic{section}} {\thesection.\arabic{subsection}} {\thesubsection.\arabic{subsubsection}}

 \phantomsection \begin{large}

 \end{large}